 “You’ve got to come quickly!
 Curtis fell but I couldn’t see him and he’s not answering… he must be really hurt!”
 Derek cried.
 The parents were scared too, but they had to remain calm and think clearly in order to bring Curtis back home safe.

 Men and women from all over continued to arrive, covered from head to foot in yellow rain jackets holding big torch lights in their hands ready to search.
-She started to feel more hope that they would find Curtis soon.
+She started to feel hopeful that they would find Curtis soon.

 He opened his eyes and was unsure where he was.
 It took him a few seconds to remember and then he realized what had happened.
 He started to panic.
 He rubbed his head where he hit the rock feeling a big, sore lump.
 He stood up slowly in the cramped darkness.
 It was muddy and cold and he felt so alone.
 Where was Derek?